The Spanish pisto recipe from here in the Malaga province of Andalusia is traditionally vegan until the egg is placed on

 - Green or red pepper (or both)

 I prefer to make my Pisto with eggplant but without potato because I love to use up the veggies from the vegetable garden.
-I don’t really eat that much potato to be honest yet I love eggplant (and have lots in the garden!) so that’s a must, but I see no need to add potato.
+I don’t really eat that much potato to be honest yet I love eggplant (and have lots in the garden!) so that’s a must.
+But I see no need to add potato.

 Variations on a Malagueño Spanish Pisto Recipe

 - You can use red &/or green pepper, zucchini &/or eggplant, &/or potatoes

-- Fresh tomatoes or tinned tomatoes: fresh tomatoes are the tastier and more authentic way to go, but of course, many people make pisto with tinned tomatoes for convenience.
+- Choose between fresh tomatoes or tinned tomatoes: fresh are the tastier and more authentic way to go, but of course, you can make pisto with tinned tomatoes for convenience.

-- Sweet paprika can be added or omitted according to preference.
+- Sweet paprika can be added or omitted according to your preference.

 - While there isn’t any particular herb that’s cooked with pisto, you can always opt to add some fresh parsley to the frying stage, or some fresh basil to the sauce, or any other herb of your choice.

 - A dash of wine or vinegar can be added at the end, or omitted entirely.

 - Pisto is served with a fried egg on top, which should still be runny.
-Other variations exist like ham or fish etc. For a vegan version, I like to serve a slab of shallow fried tofu on top, or some scrambled tofu.
+(Other variations exist like ham or fish etc.) For a vegan version, I like to serve a tofu egg on top, or some scrambled tofu.

 Apart from the options in ingredients, there are also variations on how to make a pisto:

 - Salt the eggplant or add them straight to the pan.
 (I prefer them salted and sweated first.)